passuied/docs/daprdocs/content/en/operations/configuration/environment-variables-secrets.md

         name: auth-headers-secret
         key: auth-headers-secret
 ```
-This will require the Secret to have both `name` and `key` fields with the same value, "auth-headers-secret". <br/>
+This requires the secret to have both `name` and `key` fields with the same value, "auth-headers-secret".

+**Example secret**

-Example secret (for demo purposes only, don't store secrets in plain text)
+> **Note:** The following example is for demo purposes only.
+It's not recommended to store secrets in plain text.

 ```yaml
 apiVersion: v1
 kind: Secret